rayzrdev/SharpBot/README.md

 # SharpBot
 SharpBot is an ever-expanding selfbot for Discord.js v11 with mostly utilitarion commands, but also a few fun commands.

+> Selfbots are currently against the rules of Discord.
+This may change in the future, but for now, I would suggest not to use my selfbot or _any_ other selfbot.
+If you're found using a selfbot you can get ***banned***.
+If you have any questions about this, feel free to [join my Discord server](https://discord.io/rayzrdevofficial) and ask.

 #### Table of contents
 - [Requirements](#requirements)
 - [Installing](#installing)